-There has been no shortage of press regarding malware on the Internet over the past several months.
+There has been no shortage of press regarding Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. on the Internet over the past several months.
 Malware continues to grow in volume and evolve in complexity.
 As security companies continue to address the problem, the number of Web sites that distribute the unwanted downloads is growing out of control.

 What classifies a malware download as a drive-by download?
 While there is no one standard definition, the problem can be described simply as a file downloaded to a user’s computer without permission or user action when visiting a Web site.
 This feat is typically accomplished by exploiting a vulnerability in the web browser or operating system.